Jacqueline Murray Loring is an editor and book consultant. On this page you will find terms of employment and the cost of the service.

 Script critique: Jake at firstname.lastname@example.org

 Editor: Participants in my classes get tired of me preaching about the need, the essential requirement, that all books before they are considered for publication, must be fully edited by a professional.
-Soon I will begin to list Cape editors I know and have worked with.
-Save your pennies, cause editing isn’t inexpensive, but as I mentioned it is essential to a presentable manuscript.
+Save your pennies because editing isn’t inexpensive, but as I mentioned it is essential to a presentable manuscript.

 Publishers: I work with writers who plan to publish their books with traditional publishing houses, with vanity presses and on their own.
 My classes teach several different methods from Stables and Kinkos to Quercuspublishing to iUniverse and AuthorHouse to large main stream publishers like Penguin.

-Several local writers have worked with Lisa at www.quercuspublishing.com and been very happy.
+Several writers I know have worked with Lisa at www.quercuspublishing.com and are happy with this publishing opportunity.
 On the Quercuspublishing.com web site you will find a newly published book by Robert Ellis from Falmouth.
 A copy of the beautiful cover can be seen on the site.
 I edited this sweet book and was so impressed at the work Bob did that I offered to write a blurb for the back cover.

-Ghost Writers: Recently, I was able to connect a local man who had a wonderful, unique family story that needed to be told with a ghost writer out of state who was looking to write with someone.
-The Cape man provided the story and the ghost writer researched additional information and wrote the draft manuscript for him to proof.
+Ghost Writers: Recently, I was able to connect a man who had a wonderful, unique family story that needed to be told with a ghost writer out of state who was looking to write with someone.
+The man provided the story and the ghost writer researched additional information and wrote the draft manuscript for him to proof.
 After many months working together the novel is about to be published.
 Does this interest you?
-More information about local writers who would ghost write your story will be posted her soon.
+Google ghostwriting.

 Scribe: Do you need your work typed?

-Many writers continue to work on typewriters and of course with pen or pencil.
+Many writers continue to work on typewriters and, of course, with pen or pencil.
 Having your work on the computer allows for many options including publication.
-Coming soon will be the names of people who can help you get your work onto your computer, on a CD, a flashdrive or ready to print.